zendesk/phenix/README.md

   # in your test file
   before do
-    Phenix.rise! # pass with_schema: true if you want the schema populated as well end
+    Phenix.rise! # pass with_schema: false if you don't want the schema loaded end

   after do